simatic-ax/learning-path/02_first_ax_project/slides/slides.md

 ---
-title: Introduction to the AX Code IDE
+title: Get started with apax and your first AX Project
 progress: true
 revealOptions:
   transition: 'fade'